jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Froghemoth.md

 RacialMods: +8 Perception, +8 Stealth in marshes
 Languages:
 SQ:
 SpecialAbilities: All-Around Vision (Ex) A froghemoth's stalked eyes allow it to see in all directions at once.
 It cannot be flanked.
-Slowed by Electricity (Ex) Although a froghemoth is immune to damage from electricity, whenever it would otherwise take such damage it is instead slowed for 1 round.
+  Slowed by Electricity (Ex): >
+    Although a froghemoth is immune to damage from electricity, whenever it would otherwise take such damage it is instead slowed for 1 round.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: